-By timothy from Slashdot's you-can-be-differentially-wrong department
+By timothy from Slashdot's it's-only-tax-money department

 < article continued at Slashdot